DesignSafe-CI/DS_Use_Case_template/docs/pinelli/usecase.md

 **Authors, Affiliations**

 The Florida Tech (FIT) hurricane team deploys networks of wireless sensors on residential houses during high impact wind events or on full scale wind tunnel models.
-The team deploys pressure, temperature and humidity sensors alongside anemometry, which includes different anemometers and a lidar(Hadley?).
+The team deploys pressure, temperature and humidity sensors alongside anemometry, which includes different anemometers and a conical scanning infrared LiDAR .
 The workflow starts with uploading the data to DesignSafe through aunthentication tokens created in Tapis.
 Once on DesignSafe, three Jupyter notebooks process and visualize the instruments’ data for analyses.
 The notebooks provide a user friendly and interactive environment that can adapt to different datasets.
 For this project, the notebooks perform quasi static real-time analyses, assess sensor performance, study pressure variations for different wind conditions and data correlation.
 The user interactivity of these notebooks facilitates an easy adaptation to different datasets with little to no-change in code.

 <p align="center">
 <img src="img/Picture1.png" alt="Flow Process" width="600">

-## Background

 ### Citation and Licensing

-* Please cite [AUTHORS et al. (20xx) - example of published project](https://doi.org/10.17603/ds2-3zdj-493) to acknowledge the use of any resources from this use case.
+* Please cite [J. Wang et al. (2021)](https://tigerprints.clemson.edu/cgi/viewcontent.cgi?article=1077&context=aawe) and [S. Sridhar et al. (2021)](https://tigerprints.clemson.edu/cgi/viewcontent.cgi?article=1068&context=aawe) to acknowledge the use of any resources from this use case.

 * Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.

 * This software is distributed under the GNU General Public License (https://www.gnu.org/licenses/gpl-3.0.html).

+## Background

-Using Tapis for Data Uploads in Quasi-real time
+### Using Tapis for Data Uploads in Quasi-real time

 The user needs a DesignSafe-CI (DS) account.
 During deployment, data is uploaded to DS in user defined time interval.
-Tapis CLI(full form?
-AND insert links to download them) and Python 3 enable this feature and must be installed on the local system.
+Tapis CLI and [Python 3 executable](https://www.python.org/downloads/windows/) enable this feature and must be installed on the local system.
 The user initiates Tapis before every deployment through Windows PowerShell and Tapis creates a token as described below:
 1. Turn on Windows Power Shell and enter the command tapis auth init –interactive.
 2. For the tenant name, enter designsafe.
 3. Enter the DesignSafe username and password of the authorized user.